chgibb/reimagined-pancake/src/binMerger/readme.md

 ```
 ./binMerger src dest srcListing
 ```
+Will output to stdout a listing of each bin in dest that was modified by the merging operation.

 Note: that as tweet databases are just folders, src and dest can be given in terms of local or absolute paths.